weimeilin79/rpg-rag/instructions/module-one/02-genai_lambda-zip.md

 ![Lambda test](../images/askSorcerer-test.png)

 ### Configure the Trigger for the Lambda Function
+A trigger in AWS Lambda (Kafka) enables the Lambda function to automatically execute in response to new messages published to a specified Kafka topic.
+By configuring a Kafka trigger, you link a Kafka topic to your Lambda function, ensuring that the function processes each incoming message as it arrives.
+This setup facilitates real-time data processing and seamless integration between Kafka and Lambda, allowing for efficient event-driven architectures.

 To configure the trigger for the Lambda function and connect to the topic in Redpanda Serverless using Kafka endpoint, follow these steps:

 - In the function's configuration, go to the "Triggers" tab.